This on-campus program at our Mayagüez University Center consists of 81 credits and lasts five (5) years.

 - Ability to communicate theoretical analysis and literature review regarding problems related to the discipline of industrial/organizational psychology.

-- Our faculty provides continuous mentorship for our students so that they can gain the most out of their academic experience.
+- Our faculty provides continuous mentorship for our students so that they can get the most out of their academic experience.
 In addition, the university has multiple resources (e.g., professional counseling, tutoring, the Institutional Center for Scientific Research, etc.) to support our students throughout their education.

 - Evidence of having completed a master's degree in social/behavioral science, education, or health from an accredited university.